 Burning Plastic is Generally a Bad Idea

-The process of boiling water in a plastic bottle involves the use of a fire and usually burning plastic is something we’re advised NOT to do.
+The process of boiling water in a plastic bottle typically involves the use of a fire and usually burning plastic is something we’re advised NOT to do.

 The reason being that it can give off toxic fumes which can make you decidedly ill.
-Plastic contains a chemical called Bisphenol A (BPA) and chemicals called phthalates.
+Plastic contains a chemical called Bisphenol A (BPA) and other chemicals called phthalates.

 BPA is a clear solid which is used in lining food and beverage cans as well as in certain plastics.
 It’s also used to make thermal paper (like what you’d find in sales receipts) and certain epoxy and vinyl resins.